stealth/drops/README.md

 You have to have a clock thats set more or less to the correct time (a few hours shift dont matter).
 Clock accuracy is required as the _drops_ network checks so called _Submit-Keys_ for each message.
 These are unique RSA-keys wich are increasing one bit in size each day (the `Bits of today=`).
-This way _drops_ messages older than 10 days vanish from the p2p network and _drops_ becomes more resistance against DoS attacks.
+This way _drops_ messages older than 10 days vanish from the p2p network and _drops_ becomes more resistant against DoS attacks.

 The log can be found in `~/.drops/global/log.txt`.
 It shows your peers and errors that